 Starting with a quick sketch on a sheet of scratch paper can also be helpful.
 Sometimes you can save time by quickly drawing out some ideas of how to display your variables before beginning your computer work.
 This also forces you to think through the concept rather than just defaulting to one of Excel’s recommended charts.

 Getting feedback can be very valuable.
 Ask other people to take a look at your graph.
 Ask them what they think the main point is, and what they notice first.
 Audiences also often provide great feedback.
-Take note of what questions your audience has and then determine if there is a way to make your graph more clearly communicate the information they need.
+Take note of what questions your audience have and then determine if there is a way to make your graph more clearly communicate the information they need.

 7. Read up and copy other visualizations